peterpolgar/slurm-singularity-cluster/README.md

 # Slurm cluster in Singularity container

 This works without root privilege, tested on a governmental HPC without root privilege.
 Currently, this configuration creates only one compute node (which node is the same as the controller and the accounting manager node).
 If you know how to configure multiple virtual compute nodes (like in the [slurm-docker-cluster](https://github.com/giovtorres/slurm-docker-cluster)), then please create a pull request.
-Configuring multiple physical compute node works, it is tested, details are coming soon...
+Configuring multiple physical compute nodes works, [see the setup here](#steps-to-create-slurm-cluster-with-multiple-physical-compute-nodes).

 ## Steps to create a slurm cluster with one compute node in a singularity container